 With your support, we can provide funding and training to more of the grassroots organizations that are leading the way to a clean energy and green economy future that includes all of us.Donate to The Solutions Project

-We are grateful to our partners and funders, whose contributions make our work possible.
+We are grateful to our partners and funders, and all of our supporters and participants, whose contributions make our work possible.

 Curious about becoming a funder?Contact Us